 Language also evolves and changes.
 Awful used to be a positive term – full of awe.
 People use “wicked” as both a positive and negative term.
 Gay used to mean happy/colourful/bright.
 Fag now means an extremely annoying, inconsiderate person most commonly associated with Harley riders ;).

 Using a term like “Agnostic Atheist” (today) is a very short way of saying, I have examined all the evidence (or lack of) and reject it.
 I don’t believe in any god(s), nor do I know for a fact a god doesn’t exist and don’t reject the possibility.
 I have no issue with folks using the modifier, but understand why some might take issue with it.
+It is superfluous as if you lack belief you are already saying you don’t know, even holding a belief is not making a knowledge claim, and if we are honest no one truly knows if gods exist or not.

 Does the academic language need to catch up with the colloquial use, or do we need to correct our use?
 Hopefully this article has helped clear things up for you with how things are used in different ways, and how the language has evolved.